qx6ghqkz/gallery-dl-server/README.md

 The configuration file must be mounted inside the Docker container in one of the locations where gallery-dl will check for the config file (gallery-dl.conf or config.json depending on the location).

-The config location used in the examples is `/etc/gallery-dl.conf`.
+The target config location used in the examples is `/etc/gallery-dl.conf`.
 A default configuration file for use with gallery-dl-server has been provided ([gallery-dl.conf](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf)).

 For more information on configuration file options, see [gallery-dl/docs/configuration.rst](https://github.com/mikf/gallery-dl/blob/master/docs/configuration.rst).

-Any additional directories specified in configuration files must also be mounted inside the Docker container, for example if you specify a cookies file location then make sure that file is accessible from inside the Docker container.
+Any additional directories specified in the configuration file must also be mounted inside the Docker container, for example if you specify a cookies file location then make sure that location is accessible from within the Docker container.

+It is recommended to place any additional files such as archive, cache and cookies files inside the same `data` directory as the config file.

 ## Usage